szilG/Red-Coral-Realty/README.md

 * JS code for the Dynamic Dependent Dropdown List was originally taken from [Webslesson](https://www.youtube.com/watch?v=1ebJyK6tocI) and modified for the project's needs.

 #### Acknowledgements
-* Many Thanks to my mentor Akshat Garg
+* Many Thanks to my mentor Akshat Garg who was brilliant and gave me lots of help with how to generate property details with javascript and helped me throughout this project.

 ##### Disclaimer